-CCUS is, I believe, the most viable way to decarbonise industry, generate low carbon power and enable the production of low carbon hydrogen at scale, which can, in turn, enable decarbonisation across the energy system.
+CCUS is, I believe, the most viable way to decarbonise industry, generate low-carbon power and enable the production of low-carbon hydrogen at scale.
+This, in turn, can enable decarbonisation across the energy system.

 So we have identified that CCUS is the right approach to achieving our target, but the question is where to begin?
 There are clear reasons why employing CCUS in the Humber region should be at the forefront of this new stage of the UK’s journey to Net Zero.